ShishirPathak/github-clone-app-client/README.md

 # GitHub Repo Cloner

 GitHub Repo Cloner is a simple user friendly web application that allows users to fetch and clone public repositories from a specified GitHub user.
-This project is built with React for the frontend and Node.js/Express for the backend.
+This project is built with React for the frontend and Node.js/Express for the backend [https://github.com/ShishirPathak/github-clone-app-server].

 ## Features